Morgans Hotel Group: 2013-2014: Ron Burkle vs. Alfred Taubman

-It had no permanent CEO to lead the company since 2013.
+The two parties agreed to jointly seek a buyer, after all lingering legal proceedings with Burkle were settled.
+However, it had no permanent CEO to lead the company until 2016.

 2016-2017: Sam Nazarian's SBE Entertainment Group M&A

 After years-long battle and board-rejected offers to buy MHG, Burkle partnered with Sam Nazarian's SBE Entertainment Group, who agreed to acquire MHG for $805 million, in a take-private transaction completed November 30, 2016.

-Burkle converted his Morgans existing equity stake into a SBE ownership stake with a board seat.
-SBE also received investment from Cain international, a global real estate investment company headed by Todd Boehly and Jonathan Goldstein.
-Nazarian retained majority ownership of SBE, remaining its Founder & CEO leading day-to-day operations.
-The son of Qualcomm board member and stakeholder Younes Nazarian (via M&A), Nazarian and SBE are better known as owners of LA lounges frequented by celebrity patronage and HBO's Entourage, appearing as himself in the "No Cannes Do" episode.
+Burkle converted his existing Morgans equity stake into a SBE ownership stake with a board seat.
+SBE also received investment from Cain International, a global real estate investment company headed by Todd Boehly and Jonathan Goldstein.
+Nazarian retained majority ownership of SBE, remaining its Founder & CEO, leading day-to-day operations.

-The merged company owned or operated over 20 hotels, including six properties under SBE's flagship SLS brand.
+The merged company owned and/or operated over 20 hotels, including six properties under SBE's flagship SLS brand.

-2017-2018 closure: No. 237 (PE luxury condo conversion)
+Since 2020: Accor

-In July 2017, the building was purchased as private equity by Shel Capital and Kash Group, who closed Morgans Hotel and converted it to luxury condos in 2018, named No. 237.
+In November 2020, all of SBE Entertainment Group's hotel holdings were sold to Accor, after the latter already acquired a 50% stake in 2018.
+The majority of former MHG hotels is now being operated by Accor's lifestyle subsidiary Ennismore.
+A few of the former hotels however, including the Morgans Hotel itself, are now closed.

 Portfolio

-As an independent company before M&A, MHG owned and managed 17 hotels in Doha, Istanbul, London, ] Los Angeles, Las Vegas, Miami Beach, New York and San Francisco comprising over 3,000 rooms.
+As an independent company before M&A, MHG owned and managed 17 hotels in Doha, Istanbul, London, Los Angeles, Las Vegas, Miami Beach, New York and San Francisco comprising over 3,000 rooms.
 Each of its hotels was designed by a world−renowned designer: